Field-Robotics-Lab/isaac_lab_walkthrough/README.md

 ## Project Setup/Install

+This section covers the material in the Walkthrough sections: Isaac Lab Project Setup, Environmental Design Background and Environmental Design.

 Because it was not originally obvious that it is best (or required?) to do everythying in a conda virtual environment, the [Isaac Lab Project Setup instructions](https://isaac-sim.github.io/IsaacLab/main/source/setup/walkthrough/project_setup.html) are repeated here with additional detail.

 ### Virtual environment - conda